corezoid/documentation/en/interface/process-and-state-diagrams/infinite-loops-protection-rules.md

-# Rules of task processing stop
+# Infinite Loops Protection rules

-Processing will be stopped if task loop and will take place more than 50 times in the process that contains one of two following logics:
+Processing will be stopped if task loops and will be cycled over 50 times in the process that contains one of two following logics:

 ```
 Node_1 -> Node_2